The Severn Bridge became a victim of its own success ….

 Delays cost time and money and hinder development.
 Enhancing the link to South Wales was seen as both a physical and psychological requirement, to ensure that confidence in development would be sustained.
 In February 1984, the Secretary of State for Transport announced “a study into how a second crossing of the Severn Estuary might be provided in the general corridor of the existing bridge.”
 The completion of this study would avoid unnecessary delay in providing a second crossing as soon as it was needed.

 The Study was completed in 1986 and, in 1987, the consultants were reappointed to develop the scheme.
-Project management was transferred to the Department of Transport’s South West office at Bristol, to be taken forward in consultation with The Welsh Office under the direction of a joint Steering Group.
+Project management was transferred to the Department of Transport’s South West office at Bristol, to be taken forward in consultation with The Welsh Office.
 The original programme, set out in 1987/88, was to start works in 1992 with completion in 1996.
 The new crossing was completed to programme and to budget.

 The second Severn Crossing was the first major bridge in the world to have its traffic protected from high winds by wind shielding.
 It is designed so that coping with the wind on the Crossing, high above the estuary, should be no more difficult than on the approach roads.